 Upon consummation of the Business Combination, the holders of AARK ordinary shares and ATGBA ordinary shares each entered into the Exchange Agreements.
 Pursuant to the Exchange Agreements, from and after the date of the Exchange Agreements and prior to April 1, 2024 and subject to certain exercise conditions, each holder of AARK ordinary shares and ATGBA ordinary shares may exchange up to 20% of the number of AARK ordinary shares and ATGBA ordinary shares, as applicable, held by such holder for Class A ordinary shares of the Company or cash, in each case as provided in the Exchange Agreements.
 From and after April 1, 2024 and subject to certain exercise conditions, the Company shall have the right to acquire all of the AARK or ATGBA ordinary Share for Class A ordinary shares or cash.
-In addition, after April 1, 2024 and subject to certain exercise condition, each shareholder of ATGBA and AARK ordinary shares shall have the right to require the Company to provide Class A ordinary shares or cash in exchange for up to all of the AARK or ATGBA ordinary share.
-Each share of AARK may be exchanged for 2,246 Class A ordinary shares the Company and each ATGBA ordinary share may be exchanged for 14.40 Class A ordinary shares of the Company, in each case subject to certain adjustments.
-The cash exchange payment may only be elected in the event approval from the Reserve Bank of India is not obtained for exchange of shares and provided that the Company has reasonable cash flow to be able to pay the cash exchange payment would not be prohibited by any then outstanding debt agreements or arrangements of the Company.
+In addition, after April 1, 2024 and subject to certain exercise condition, each shareholder of ATGBA and AARK or atgrated and the right to require the Company to provide Class A ordinary shares or cash in exchange for up to all of the AARK or atgrated at a company share.
+Each share of AARK may be exchanged for 2,246 Class A ordinary shares the Company and each atgrated at a company share and provided that the company has reasonable cash flow to be able to pay the cash exchange payment would not be prohibited by any then outstanding debt agreements or arrangements of the Company.